 What happens when four actors engage in conversation about the power of creating stories and characters based on the diverse artistic community in their city?
 The answer, an original feature film, from the African-American perspective, about a topic that is all too familiar in our community...the relationships between Black men and their fathers.

 The goal of this project is to provide creative opportunities for the Black arts community in Pittsburgh, more specifically Pittsburgh’s Black film community.
 The film’s artistry, authentic voice and film collaboration are essential to creating a project for us and produced by us, and also creates jobs and employment opportunities for local artists, while strengthening artists’ networks and relationships with Black artists in diverse artistic genres.
-Your contributions will not only help us to produce this film, but It will also demonstrate your support for community artists and the growth of our artistic community.
+Your support will not only help us to produce this film, but It will also demonstrate your encouragement for community artists and the growth of our artistic community.

 HOUSE OF STONES TEASER